RexJaeschke/csharplang/proposals/csharp-7.0/tuples.md

 For the purpose of overloading, overriding and hiding, tuples of the same types and lengths as well as their underlying ValueTuple types shall be considered equivalent.
 All other differences are immaterial.
 When overriding a member it is permitted to use tuple types with the same names or names different than in the base member.

+**ISSUE:** Re the mention of "tuple length", which is not mentioned elsewhere; it seems to me that a tuple type includes an implied length based on the number of elements.

-If the same element name is used for non-matching elements in base and derived member signatures, teh implementation shall issue a warning.
+If the same element name is used for non-matching elements in base and derived member signatures, the implementation shall issue a warning.

 ```csharp
 class Base